 - The National Insulation Association (NIA) – click on ‘find your nearest installer’.

-Remember, work like this only qualifies for a guarantee if it’s carried out by a fully qualified professional who has signed up to appropriate codes of practice.
-So before you confirm the booking, make sure that:
+Remember, this work only qualifies for a guarantee if it’s carried out by a fully-qualified professional who’s signed up to appropriate codes of practice.
+So before you confirm the booking, bear in mind that: